chisnallc/js-code-kata-functions/README.md

 ## Goals

-The aim of this *code kata* is to practice refactoring javascript code using different types of Javascript functions.
+The goal of this *code kata* is to practice refactoring javascript code using different types of Javascript functions.

 >Kata (型 or 形 literally: "form"), a Japanese word, are detailed choreographed patterns of movements practiced either solo or in pairs.

 >A *Code Kata* is an exercise in programming which helps programmers hone their skills through practice and repetition.

+## Intended Audience

+This Code Kata is aimed at new JavaScript developers who are familiar with basic syntax but require a simple concrete exercise to practice with.
+This Code Kata can also be used by experienced JavaScript developers to see how fast they are at following instructions.

 ## Prerequisites